Hannes-Soosaar/wellness-app/README.md

 ## Activity page

 On the activity page you can add activities that will count towards your activity and calories balance.
+The calories are estimated using intensity and duration, however they are not used utilized beyond sending the data to the AI assistant who will summarize them.
+There is a date field, and currently you are able to add activities into the future, lets say for planning.

 ## Progress page

 Here you are prompted to enter you physical metrics that should be measured in the real world. like weight and body measures.
+For any true results real life measures should be used any dummy data or wrong entries might affect the result or give unwanted errors.

+As the BMI and body fat is calculated and each parameter has a min and max value of a average adult human.
+Mixing max and minimum limits will still give invalid BMI errors or Body Fat  errors.
+Example being the heaviest person with the slimmest neck possible will result in a BMI and body fat percentage error.

 ## Meal page

-The meal page will let you update your calories intake In version 1.0 .
-In version 2.0 food menus and meal prep will be added.
+The meal page has been deactivated for the "numbers don't lie" release to keep focus.

 ## Restrictions page

 On the restrictions page you can add restrictions that will be taken into account giving advice and suggestions.
-Any food restrictions are not used in version 1.0

-mf2 - otplib backend.
+Any restriction mentioned will be excluded from any suggestions by passing into the the user data the title form any user restrictions.

+example:

+`  "restrictions": [
+    "gluten",
+    "running",
+    "afternoon",
+  ]`